edhinard/aoc24/readme.md

 *00:25:21* **4869** / *00:49:33* **3220**

 Brute force solution for part two (trying to put an obstacle at every location).
+Found afterwards that it is 4 times faster to put an obstacle only on visited places of first part.

 ## [--- Day 7: Bridge Repair ---](https://adventofcode.com/2024/day/7)